By Steve Beauregard

 It was called that because of the faux-rock design, overhangs, and cozy, grotto-type escape behind a waterfall wall of water pouring down into the pool.

 Now called the Go Pool, this formerly laid-back pool area is now party central, as the Flamingo has turned this into one of the many trendy beach day clubs found along the Strip.
+It’s host to a rotating variety of dj’s and performers.

 The music is loud and pulsating, with hip and attractive twenty and thirty-somethings crowding the pool, drinks in hand, and occupying nearly every empty lounge chair within sight.
 The Go Pool vibe resembles that of a nightclub in the water, albeit one without a cover charge (so long as you’re staying at the Flamingo).